Women in ME

 As a leading member of the Whirlpool Damage Prevention Group, Stacey worked to reduce product damage from 126M to 54M over a 7 year period.
 This was accomplished through process and packaging changes.
 She also collaboratively worked with AOG to develop the first gas fired Infrared oven utilized for paint curing.

-Adedoyin Abe is an honors Mechanical engineering junior at the University of Arkansas.
+Adedoyin Abe graduated with honors in 2018 and is now part of Dr. Min Zou's research team.
 In 2014, she moved to Fayetteville, AR for college from Lagos, Nigeria.

 Adedoyin joined ASME’s Petroleum Division Collegiate Council to learn about an industry that fuels her country’s economy and now serves as the University of Arkansas council representative, at the national level.
 Adedoyin is also a member of other organizations including Society of Women Engineers, National Society of Black Engineers and CEO Global.

 Abe has also served as an intern for No Woman Left Behind, a College of Engineering student ambassador, and as a manufacturing intern at Alan Davies Technical Company.